 1. Be flexible when it comes to ‘accidental’ meals.
 Sometimes, you’ll be roaming ruins for an entire afternoon, when suddenly you realize you’re starving.
 Use this opportunity to dine at whatever eatery is closest, whether it’s a fancy restaurant or a food truck.
 Consider whatever’s nearby to be a happy accident.

-2. When you get stuck in the rain and have to duck into the nearest enclosure or you get lost in an unfamiliar city and can barely wait until lunch time, check out the restaurant that’s closest to you.
+2. When you get stuck in the rain and have to duck into the nearest enclosure or you get lost in an unfamiliar city and can barely wait until lunchtime, check out the restaurant that’s closest to you.
 Make it a point to eat there, even if you’re not entirely familiar with the cuisine.
 This is one of the best ways to discover new foods and eateries.

 3. Get advice from locals.
-Don’t just ask the concierge at your hotel, though, who’s probably used to suggesting the same few restaurants over and over.
+Don’t just ask the concierge at your hotel, though, who are probably used to suggesting the same few restaurants over and over.
 Hotels will probably send you to a place that most tourists like, which isn’t what you’re looking for.
 You shouldn’t eat like a tourist if you want a true experience of an area’s culinary culture.
 Ask friendly locals for their tips about where to eat your meals.
 Also, ask if they have suggestions for what to order at those places.

 4. Do your research ahead of time.
 Find out if you know anybody in the area where you’ll be traveling or connect with a friend of a friend.
 Ask them for their suggestions about where to eat and jot down notes regarding location and price point.
 You’ll have several restaurants to choose from when you’re wondering where to grab a morning coffee or book a dinner reservation.